fredmajor/WDAsyncImageThumbnail/README.md

 # WDAsyncImageThumbnail
 This tiny project is here to load a thumbnail of a media file - image or video - on a background thread.
-Once the thumbnail is loaded, it calls back the provided block on a main thread.
+Once the thumbnail is loaded, it calls back the provided block on the main thread.
 The code uses system APIs and should be very fast, though I don't have any numbers on the performance.
-I use [UTIs](https://developer.apple.com/library/ios/documentation/Miscellaneous/Reference/UTIRef/Articles/System-DeclaredUniformTypeIdentifiers.html) to check media file type.
+I use [UTIs](https://developer.apple.com/library/ios/documentation/Miscellaneous/Reference/UTIRef/Articles/System-DeclaredUniformTypeIdentifiers.html) to check the media file type.
 I use **dispatch_groups** so you can easly wait for a bunch of load tasks until they all complete.
 You can set how many load operations you want to run together in parallel.
 (Now there is no convinient API for that, just change a constant value if you wish.
 Pull requests very welcome.)
+The code seems to be well synchronized and I have not found any memory leaks.

 ## Usage